 HubSpot Serverless functions live inside a functions folder.
 This folder can be named anything, but must contain the suffix

-Within the functions folder you will include your
+Within the functions folder, include your

-serverless.json file.
+.js files which contain your functions.
 You might consider adding a README markdown file to communicate what the functions are for, how they work, and if you have a build process to author them.

 This file also handles the routing of your endpoints.
 You specify the endpoint paths you want to map to your